phase2/generator-outrigger-drupal/generators/cloud/templates/DEVCLOUD.md

 ## Server Location

-All Docker-based hosted sites are located on ci.p2devcloud.com or ci2.p2devcloud.com.
+These Docker-based hosted sites are on servers managed by the Phase2 Infrastructure Team.

 You can reach an environment on the server via: